appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

 <dd>

-- If you're running Appsmith on a **Kubernetes** cluster with a HA configuration, after completing the setup, we recommend running the following command to ensure the new authentication settings are properly applied:
+- If you're running Appsmith on a **Kubernetes** cluster with an HA configuration, after completing the setup, run the following command to ensure the new authentication settings are properly applied:

 ```js
 kubectl rollout restart deployment/appsmith -n